 Rapid City Man Charged With Escape

-United States Attorney Brendan V. Johnson announced that a Rapid City man has been indicted by a federal grand jury for leaving Community Alternatives of the Black Hills, a reentry facility where he was serving part of a federal sentence, and not returning.
+United States Attorney Brendan V. Johnson announced that a Rapid City, South Dakota, man has been indicted by a federal grand jury for Escape from Custody.

-The investigation is being conducted by the US Marshal’s Service.
-Assistant US Attorney Eric Kelderman is prosecuting the case.
-Flute was remanded to the custody of the US Marshal.
-A trial date has not yet been set.
+The investigation is being conducted by the U.S. Marshals Service.
+Assistant U.S. Attorney Ben Patterson is prosecuting the case.
+Kitteaux was remanded to the custody of the U.S. Marshals Service pending trial.
+A trial date has not been set.